Vectorrent/earn-e/README.md

 # earn-e

-trade stocks with an algorithm that benefits two@everyone
+trade stocks with an algorithm that benefits everyone

 # one
 i will never know if it worked for both of you